Production Reporting Reminders

 • A Release of Crop History form can be printed from AgriNet and filled out to go along with the Production & Yield Report.

-• SA T-yields will only transfer in the case of a change in name and if SBI holders stay the same.
+• SA T-yields will only transfer in the case of a change in name and if the SBI holders stay the same.

 Recertifying Production